pogyomo/mini/SPEC.md

 let b: int8 = -a;
 ```

-The conversion for two integer with different sign cause compile error, and user should cast it explicitly.
+The conversion for two integer with different sign changes the sign of result.

 ```
 let a: uint8 = 10;
 let b: int8 = -10;
-let c: int8 = a as int8 + b;
+let c: int8 = a + b;
 ```

 Storing integer with bigger size compare to the variable will cause compile error, and user should cast it explicitly